felipetovarhenao/bell-tutorials/public/markdown/03_variables.md

 $x = 10
 ```

 Here, `$x` is the variable name, and `10` is the value stored in it.
+Note that the variable name is largely arbitrary and up to you to choose.

 ---

 ## Variables and Default Values

-In _bell_, variables are assumed to have a value before they are used.
-However, unlike many other programming languages, _bell_ does not raise an error if a variable is used without having been assigned a value.
+In _bell_, variables are assumed to have been declared before they are used.
+However, unlike many other programming languages, _bell_ does not raise an error if a variable is used without having been first assigned a value.
 Instead, the variable is automatically treated as having a default value of `null` (stay tuned to learn what `null` means).

 ### Example: